Credentialing After Relocating: Tips and Best Practices

 Don’t hesitate to contact your provider relations representative or the insurance company’s customer service lines for clarification.

-The worst thing that can happen is that they say no to your request, but it’s always worth asking.
+The worst thing that can happen is that they will refuse your request, but it’s always worth asking.

 Planning and Asking the Right Questions